-Albert Camus on What It Means to Be a Rebel and the Heart of Human Solidarity
+Albert Camus on What It Means to Be a Rebel and the Essence of Solidarity

 “Real generosity toward the future lies in giving all to the present.”

 By Maria Popova

 “You say you want a revolution,” the Beatles sang in 1968 as Dr. Martin Luther King, Jr. was erecting the pillars of nonviolence on the other side of the Atlantic, “Well, you know / We all want to change the world… But when you talk about destruction / Don’t you know that you can count me out… If you want money for people with minds that hate / All I can tell you is brother you have to wait.”

 Perhaps such is the curse of our species: Only in violent times do we remember, in our bones and our sinews, that hate is not a weapon of rebellion but of cowardice; that no true revolution is achieved through destruction and nihilism; that the only way to change the world is through constructive and life-affirming action.
 No one has made this point more persuasively and elegantly than Albert Camus (November 7, 1913–January 4, 1960) in his sublime and sublimely timely 1951 book The Rebel: An Essay on Man in Revolt (public library).

 Six years before he became the second-youngest person to receive the Nobel Prize, 38-year-old Camus writes:

 What is a rebel?
 A man* who says no, but whose refusal does not imply a renunciation.
 He is also a man who says yes, from the moment he makes his first gesture of rebellion.

 Rebellion cannot exist without the feeling that, somewhere and somehow, one is right… The rebel … says yes and no simultaneously… In every act of rebellion, the rebel simultaneously experiences a feeling of revulsion at the infringement of his rights and a complete and spontaneous loyalty to certain aspects of himself.